nus-cs2103-AY2223S2/tp/docs/team/pzaiming.md

 * **Implementation**: Add a new `OrderParser` class to allow order in asc/desc of sorting commands.
-  * What it does: Allow developers to easy parse the sorting requirement for their sorting commands.
+  * What it does: Allow developers to easily parse the `ORDER` for their sorting commands.
   * Justification: The order needs to be either ascending or descending and makes it more OOP by creating a Parser class.
   * Highlights: OOP design to allow more sorting features to develop in the future by accessing this class.